 Agile recruitment methods involve building collaborative relationships.
 If your company has no agile experience within any working group, it may be hard to get management and C-levels on board to support it.
 If that’s the case, it’s best to evolve slowly into the agile mindset.
 Make sure it works within the walls of your company before venturing into its principles for remote recruitment.

-But if your company’s amenable to a change-up, explain to the powers-that-be some of the main benefits of agile recruitment:
+If your company is amenable to a change-up, however, explain to the powers-that-be some of the main benefits of agile recruitment:

 - Diverse remote applicant pool

 - Focus on sprints, reducing time in the hiring process